antoniopedrodantas/plog-feup/proj2/docs/README.md

 ### Execution Instructions

 1. Go on SICStus and consult the file 'trickyTriple.pl'
-2. Type *trickyTriple.* and the game should execute
+2. Type *trickyTriple.* and the game should start